 Tucson Presidio museum

-The Tucson Presidio Trust offers educational opportunities for 3rd-12th grade students at both the Presidio and Fort Lowell Museums.
-These opportunities are for public schools, charter schools, private schools, homeschoolers, and other groups from October-April as well as outreach opportunities with community partners.
-All children’s educational programs and tours at both the Presidio and Fort Lowell Museums are by reservation only.
-For more information on education or outreach opportunities contact contact Ginger Thompson, Curator of Public History, at gingert@tucsonpresidio.com for more information.
+The Tucson Presidio Trust offers educational programs for 3rd-12th grade students at both the Presidio and Fort Lowell Museums.
+Our field trips are for public schools, charter schools, private schools, homeschools, and other groups from, October-April.
+All educational programs and tours at the Presidio and Fort Lowell Museums are by reservation only.
+Information on our need-based scholarships is available on request.

 Accommodates 8-40 participants, not including chaperones.